 What does Three Rivers District Council do to help people to find car parking locally?

-Three Rivers District Council acts as an agent for Hertfordshire County Council to manage the enforcement of parking controls on public roads and also to introduce some new parking controls, to create ‘controlled parking Zones and ancillary measures’.
-This enables the District Council to help manage parking demand in its area.
+Three Rivers District Council enforces parking controls on public roads and also acts as an agent for Hertfordshire County Council to manage the introduction of new parking controls that help manage parking demand in its area.

 Requests for new parking controls are prioritised and addressed through the annual Parking Management work programme.
 This programme is overseen by the Sustainable Development, Planning and Transport Committee.

-The District Council is not responsible for maintaining or managing most things that affect public roads as the Highway and Traffic Authority is Hertfordshire County Council.
+Hertfordshire County Council is responsible for maintaining or managing other aspects of public roads, as it is the Highway and Traffic Authority.

 These powers do not allow the District Council to introduce measures to control road safety or to improve traffic flow, which are the responsibility of the County Council.
-Any measures that we do introduce will support these aims but will not be primarily intended to address them.
-For example we would always introduce double yellow lines at junctions, which is essential for driver safety, as part of any scheme to manage parking demand.
+Any measures that we do introduce will always support these aims, but are not primarily intended to address them.
+For example we would always introduce double yellow lines at junctions, which is essential for safety, as part of any scheme to manage parking demand.

 What is a Controlled Parking Zone (CPZ)?